drisfet/karta/reference-apps/morphic/docs/HELP_SYSTEM.md

 ## Overview

-The Morphic Help System is a robust, modular, and scalable help feature that provides context-aware assistance throughout the application.
-It leverages the existing chat infrastructure while maintaining clean separation of concerns and following best practices for extensibility.
+The Morphic Help System is a sophisticated, AI-powered help feature that provides intelligent, context-aware assistance throughout the application.
+It features advanced Retrieval-Augmented Generation (RAG) capabilities, leveraging existing search infrastructure to deliver accurate, documentation-based responses.
+The system maintains clean separation of concerns and follows best practices for extensibility and performance.

 ## Table of Contents